← Back to Guides

 View your logs

-Before your log sink is created, Northflank tries to send a log line to your bucket to verify the credentials are correct.
+Before your log sink is created, Northflank will send a log line to your bucket to verify the credentials are correct.
 You should see an entry containing the log validating log sink credentials.

 If your workloads are producing logs, they should start appearing straight away.